zsiki/configurable_search/README.md

 ![The user interface](ui.png)

+Double click in the search result list zooms on the selected feature (even if it is on an invisible layer)

 Seach configurations are set in a configuration file.
 In the configuration file group of parameters can be given The default configuration, which is loaded automatic when the plug-in loaded, is located in the folder of the plugin